Tw1ddle/samcodes-admob/README.md

 Unofficial AdMob banner and interstitial ad support for iOS and Android Haxe OpenFL targets.

-This is deprecated, I am no longer updating it because I do not use AdMob in any projects.
-Feel free to fork and fix this though!
+*This is deprecated* - I am no longer updating it because I do not currently use AdMob for any projects.
+Feel free to fork this and bring it up to date though!

 ### Features